-Such behavior is not always served well by TCP.
 In HTTP 0.9, each Web download paid a TCP connection establishment overhead.
-Later versions of HTTP address these overheads by introducing persistent connections and pipelining [6], [7].
+Later versions of HTTP address these overheads by introducing persistent connections and pipelining [17].
 Persistent connections allow a client to fetch multiple pages from the same server over the same TCP connection, amortizing the TCP set-up overhead.
 Pipelining lets the client send multiple requests over the same connection without waiting for responses.
 The server will send a stream of responses back.

-These features have been shown to reduce client latency and network traffic [8].
-However, they do not eliminate all overheads of TCP, and in fact may introduce new performance penalties, especially when the bottleneck is at the server [9].
+These features have been shown to reduce client latency and network traffic [28].
+However, they do not eliminate all overheads of TCP, and in fact may introduce new performance penalties, especially when the bottleneck is at the server [7].
 Persistent connections increase the number of open connections at the server, which can have a significant negative effect on server throughput.
+In fact, a study of 500 top Web sites showed that a quarter of them did not support persistent connections in the Fall of 2000 and that the number of such sites dropped only from 29 to 25% during the preceding 18 months of study [21].
+We speculate that server throughput concerns play an important role in this phenomenon.

 Pipelining has a limitation that servers must send responses in their entirety and in the same order as the order of the requests in the pipeline.
 This constraint causes head of line delays when a slow response holds up all other responses in the pipeline.
-To avoid head of line delays, browsers often open multiple simultaneous connections to the same server, further increasing the number of open connections and degrading the throughput of a busy server (see [9] and Section V-B).
+To avoid head of line delays, browsers often open multiple simultaneous connections to the same server, further increasing the number of open connections and degrading the throughput of a busy server (see [7] and Section VI-B).

 To limit the number of open connections, servers close connections that remain idle for a persistent connection timeout period.
-Busy sites often use short connection timeouts, thereby limiting the benefits of persistent connections (see Section V-A).
-Moreover, persistent connections that servers do maintain are often underutilized, which wastes server resources and hurts the connection's ability to transmit at proper rate (since well-behaving TCP implementations shut down the transmission windows of idle connections [10]).
+Busy sites often use short connection timeouts, which reduces the number of open connections but at the same time increases the number of requests that pay the connection set-up costs (see Section VI-A).
+Moreover, persistent connections that servers do maintain are often underutilized, which wastes server resources and hurts the connection's ability to transmit at proper rate (since well-behaving TCP implementations shut down the transmission windows of idle connections [37]).